For more information about any of the below please contact your State or Territory volunteering peak body.

 - Replacing face-to-face contact with telephone contact

-- Ensuring volunteers keep a distance of 1.5 metres during instances of face-to-face contact
+- Ensuring volunteers wear masks and keep a distance of 1.5 metres during instances of face-to-face contact

 - Reducing face-to-face contact to less than 15 minutes